Becoming a Sonographer

 Necessary Skills and Qualities

-Since small changes in an image may signal a subtle change in a patient’s health status, precision is necessary to create a quality image using complex equipment.
-Sonographers must be able to concentrate when toggling between performing a diagnostic test and interacting with the patient.
-Good physical health, strength and stamina are essential because sonographers are on their feet for extended time periods, and they must often help to move ill or disabled patients.
+Ultrasound is unique in imaging because it is so operator-dependent.
+The sonographer must have a thorough understanding of anatomy and be able to detect any existing pathology in order to document it and pass it along to the reading doctor, who often never actually sees or scans the patients themselves.
+Since small changes in an image may signal a problem within a patient, precision is necessary to create a quality image using complex equipment.
+Sonographers must be able to concentrate when performing a diagnostic test, even as they interact with the patient.
+Good physical health and strength are essential, because sonographers are on their feet for extended time periods and often must help to move ill or disabled patients.
+Dexterity in both arms is a must, as the left hand is used to operate the machine while the right hand scans.

 Opportunities for Advancement